surveyjs/survey-creator/docs/create-specialized-question-types.md

 - End users can edit the `choicesByUrl` property and break the functionality.
 - If the question needs modifications (for example, if the server URL has changed), end users have to modify every created instance of this question individually.
-- In the JSON definition, your custom question looks like a regular Dropdown question.
+- In the JSON schema, your custom question looks like a regular Dropdown question.

 To avoid these drawbacks, use a different approach: add your custom question type to the survey's `ComponentCollection`: